abberdeen/circuitid-csharp/README.md

             // Configuration.Default.ApiKeyPrefix.Add("Authorization", "Bearer");

             var apiInstance = new AcceptedSendersApi(Configuration.Default);
-            var acceptedsenders = new Acceptedsenders(); // Acceptedsenders | The JSON object that will be posted to the REST API endpoint.
+            var acceptedsendersCreateOrPatch = new AcceptedsendersCreateOrPatch(); // AcceptedsendersCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetAcceptedSender200Response result = apiInstance.CreateAcceptedSender(acceptedsenders);
+                GetAcceptedSender200Response result = apiInstance.CreateAcceptedSender(acceptedsendersCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)